Donald Curry

-Donald Curry (born September 7, 1961), is an American former professional boxer who competed from 1980 to 1991, and in 1997.
-He held the WBA world welterweight title from 1983 to 1986, the undisputed world welterweight title from 1985 to 1986 and the WBC light middleweight title from 1988 to 1989, and challenged once for the IBF middleweight title in 1990.
+Donald Curry (born September 7, 1961), is an American former professional boxer who competed between 1980 and 1997.
+He has held world championships in two weight classes, including the undisputed and the Ring magazine welterweight titles between 1983 and 1986 and, the WBC light middleweight title from 1988 to 1989.
+He also challenged once for the IBF middleweight title in 1990.
 In 2019, he was inducted into the International Boxing Hall of Fame.

 Amateur career

-Curry's amateur record is usually listed as 400-4, but it is sometimes listed as 396-4 and 400-6.
+Curry's amateur record is usually listed as 400–4, but it is sometimes listed as 396–4 and 400–6.
 Curry thinks he might have had more than 404 bouts, but he is sure he had only four losses.
 Curry was originally trained by Wesley Gale Parker out of Fort Worth, Texas.
 Parker also trained his brother Super Lightweight champion Bruce Curry.